-The substrate needs to meet fire classification of A1 or A2, whereas support battens are required to meet Euroclass A or B. The cladding ought to meet fire classification of B.
+The substrate needs to meet fire classification of A1 or A2, whereas support battens are required to meet Euroclass D. The cladding ought to meet fire classification of B.

-Ventilation gap in closed structures, i.e., for tongue&groove products max.
-57 mm.
+Ventilation gap in closed structures, i.e., for tongue&groove according to Lunawood installation instruction for façade.
 Open constructions need to be tested and approved separately.